All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

 5: Electronic Devices and Communication

 Players may not talk on a phone at the table.
 Ring tones, music, images, video etc. should be inaudible and non-disturbing to others.
 Betting apps and charts may not be used by players with live hands.
-Other devices, tools, photography, videography, and communication must not create a nuisance, delay the game or create competitive advantage and are subject to house and gaming regulations.
+These and other devices, tools, photography, videography, and communication must not create a nuisance, delay the game or create competitive advantage and are subject to house and gaming regulations.
+Violations of this paragraph may be subject to penalties in Rule 71.

 6: Official Language